Hot Or Cold Water Not Coming Out Of The Shower?

 Issues with the pressure-balancing valve

-The pressure balancing valve is the main pressure regulator in your plumbing system, ensuring that there is a proper balance between hot and cold water from your showerhead.
-Due to the corrosion and debris buildup, your cartridge can get completely spoiled, and this is especially the case if the faucet isn’t used as often as it should be.
+The pressure balancing valve is what ensures proper balance between hot and cold water from your showerhead.
+Due to the corrosion and debris buildup, your cartridge can get completely spoiled.
+This is especially the case if the faucet isn’t used as often as it should be.

 Replacing a faucet valve isn’t too challenging, but it could be a cumbersome task to get the previous cartridge out.
 It would be better for you to call a professional in this case to do a cleaner job.

-If you’re feeling confident and in a DIY mood, then you need to follow a certain set of steps to do this.
+If you’re feeling confident and in a mood for DIY, then you need to follow a certain set of steps to do this.
 However, we still suggest letting your professional do it so that you don’t damage any surrounding pipes.

 Buy a new cartridge at the hardware store.
 To ensure that you bring the right one home, take out the older one and take it to the store and ask the salesman for the right model.
 To remove a cartridge, you’d also need the assistance of a cartridge puller.